Robot Setup#

 Example:

-After setting the correct port, the communication server must be restarted:
+After setting the correct port, the communication server must be rebooted:

 5 |